ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/airquality-income/_index.md

 ## Data Acquisition

-The US Envirormental Protection Agency provided annual [data](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Annual) on the air quality (AQI) of hundreds of counties in the United States.
+The US Environmental Protection Agency provided annual [data](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Annual) on the air quality (AQI) of hundreds of counties in the United States.
 This had data on the *Median AQI*, *90th Percentile AQI*, and even numbers of *Very Unhealthy Days*.
 We chose to use the Median AQI because it would be less affected by incidents such as wildfires, making it a better indicator of normal air quality.

 ## Data Preprocessing